- Associate degree

 A step above an associate degree, a bachelor’s degree can be the foot in the door that lands a graduate a first cybersecurity job.

 Students studying for their bachelor’s degree can expect to be exposed to a host of new topics and teachings in the cybersecurity field.
-That may include programming, computer science, network infrastructure as well and security best practices.
+That may include programming, computer science, network infrastructure, as well as security best practices.

 Campus-based bachelor’s degree